 Windows Endpoint Protection Client

-When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Fortinet immediately detected and quarantined the malicious files.
-A pop-up alert was shown, which persisted until manually closed.
+When we connected a flash drive containing malware to our PC, and opened it in Windows Explorer, Fortinet did not initially take any action.
+We were able to copy the malware samples to the Windows Desktop.
+However, when we tried to execute them, the malicious files were immediately detected and quarantined in situ.
+A pop-up alert was shown, which closed after a few seconds.
 No user action was required or possible.
-You can disable detection alerts via policy if you want.

-G Data AntiVirus Business provides endpoint protection software for Windows and macOS workstations, plus Windows servers.
-This is managed using a server-based console, which can be installed on any current Windows Server or Windows client operating system.
+G Data Endpoint Protection Business provides a server-based console for managing the endpoint protection software.
+This can be installed on any current Windows Server or Windows client operating system.
 Multiple management servers can be used within an organisation, and managed from a single console.
 An option is available for protecting virtual machines, which uses a “light” agent and a virtual scan server.
 The product can manage networks with thousands of devices.
 We also feel it would be suitable for smaller businesses with tens of devices.

 G Data provide a single installer package which you can use to set up both the management console and the endpoint protection software.
 The console installation wizard lets you use an existing SQL Server installation if you have one.
 Alternatively, it can install SQL Server 2014 Express along with the management software.
 Installation is very quick and simple, and you can log on to the console with your Windows credentials.
 G Data’s own integrated authentication is available as an option.